intrahealth/client-registry-docs/docs/index.md

 !!! tip
-    Regardless if you're just curious, an implementer, or a developer, please read the introduction page first and then the User Manual.
+    Regardless if you're just curious, an implementer, or a developer, please read the OpenCR Overview tab first and then the User Manual.
 We've kept them short.